sahays/sahays.github.io/_posts/2021-12-15-the-role-of-grammar-in-partiql.md

 This foundation in ANTLR facilitates the development of robust and flexible query processing capabilities, allowing for the dynamic evaluation of queries over structured, semi-structured, and unstructured data.

-Through grammar definitions, ANTLR plays a crucial role in the lexical analysis, syntax analysis, and semantic analysis stages of the PartiQL compilation process, transforming queries into an abstract syntax tree (AST) that represents the hierarchical structure of the query.
+Through grammar definitions, ANTLR plays a crucial role in the lexical analysis, syntax analysis, and semantic analysis stages of the PartiQL compilation process [1], transforming queries into an abstract syntax tree (AST) that represents the hierarchical structure of the query.

 ## Grammar Key Concepts